StenlyTU/K8s-training-official/README.md

     *Hint: use jsonpath*

-48. **Taint the worker node node01 to be Unschedulable.
-Once done, create a pod called dev-redis, image redis:alpine to ensure workloads are not scheduled to this worker node.
-Finally, create a new pod called prod-redis and image redis:alpine with toleration to be scheduled on node01.**
+48. **Taint one worker node to be Unschedulable.
+Once done, create a pod called *dev-redis* with image *redis:alpine* to ensure workloads are not scheduled to the tainted node.
+Finally, create a new pod called *prod-redis* with image *redis:alpine* with toleration to be scheduled on the tainted node.**

-49. **Create a Pod called redis-storage with image: redis:alpine with a Volume of type emptyDir that lasts for the life of the Pod.
+49. **Create a Pod called *redis-storage* with image *redis:alpine* with a Volume of type emptyDir that lasts for the life of the Pod.
 Use volumeMount with mountPath = /data/redis.**

-50. **Create a new deployment called nginx-deploy, with image nginx:1.16 and 1 replica.
+50. **Create a new deployment called *nginx-deploy*, with image *nginx:1.16* and 1 replica.
 Record the version.
 Next upgrade the deployment to version 1.17 using rolling update.
 Make sure that the version upgrade is recorded in the resource annotation.**

 ## Cleanup ##